markglh/initialised-localstack/README.md

 Note that the CloudFormation template functionality provided by localstack isn't feature complete, [this](https://github.com/localstack/localstack/tree/master/tests/integration/templates) example `test` templates directory from localstack gives an indication of the currently supported featureset.

+## Healthcheck
+The image runs the bootstrapping scripts as a health check.
+This means that the service isn't considered `healthy` until they complete.
+This can therefore be used to control startup order within docker compose (see example below). **Do not override the health check!**

 ### Runtime overrides
 Two options for overriding this at runtime:
 - To just use a different CloudFormation template mount a Volume over `/opt/bootstrap/templates` containing a `cftemplate.yaml` template.